-Exposure to liquidity risk for the Fund may arise from the requirement to meet daily unit holder redemption requests, margin calls on derivative transactions or to fund foreign exchange related cash flow requirements.
+Exposure to liquidity risk for the Fund may arise from the requirement to meet daily unit holder redemption requests or to fund foreign exchange related cash flow requirements.

-Liquidity risk is managed by investing the majority of its assets in investments that can be readily disposed of.
+Liquidity risk is managed by investing the majority of its assets in investments that can be readily disposed off.

 In order to manage the Fund's overall liquidity, the Responsible Entity has the discretion to reject an application for units and to defer or adjust redemption of units if the exercise of such discretion is in the best interests of unit holders.
-The Fund did not reject or withhold any redemptions during the period ended 30 June 2023.
+The Fund did not reject or withhold any redemptions during the period from 26 September 2022 to 30 June 2023.